Dōgo Onsen Honkan

 Highlights

-• Said to be Japan’s oldest hot springs resort.
+• A symbol of Dōgo Onsen, said to be Japan’s oldest hot spring.

 Photos